tytydraco/yessleep/out/My_Adoptive_Family_Has_Been_Great_Growing_Up_But_I_Swear_Theyre_Hiding_Something.md

 We still talked and laughed like always, but there were more awkward pauses.
 Sometimes Uncle Teddy zoned out and was so focused on his tasks that I swore he forgot I was there.
 But then it hit me.
 I thought about how him and my adoptive mother acted when they saw me come out of the basement with that book.
 I didn’t understand why they were being so funny about some pictures.
 I mean, I saw the pictures and there was nothing weird in them…so what was the big deal?

  There was even a subtle change in my adoptive mother.
 Her typical affection and emotional warmth started to not feel so genuine.
 More of her smiles and greetings came off as forced.
-To me it was like she was faking it, and now had to try hard to show me the step-mother she had on display all my life.
+To me it was like she was faking it, and now had to try hard to show me the adoptive mother she had on display all my life.

 To make things even stranger, neither one of them said anything else about the photos until a few weeks after the incident.
 Uncle Teddy was the one to attempt to clarify things during one of our trips.
 We were by the lake fishing once again when he randomly brought it up.
 He told me that the memories I saw in the book was of him and my adoptive mother visiting another family member.
 The children I saw were their cousins - “Bonnie” and “Blake”.